 - MPE9D2282 NIR grade for black PP or PE trays

-These three NIR black masterbatch grade options are formulated for production using conventional lines and processes for plastics including: injection moulding; blow moulding; blown and cast film; rod, plate, tube and thin sheet extrusion.
+These NIR black masterbatch grade options are formulated for production using conventional lines and processes for plastics including: injection moulding; blow moulding; blown and cast film; rod, plate, tube and thin sheet extrusion.

 Colloids offers producers bespoke solutions, with black NIR-detectable masterbatches or compounds made to order, for all commonly used polymers for flexible and rigid black plastic packaging, including: APET, CPET, PBT, PP, HDPE, LDPE, LLDPE, PS, ABS, PC, PCABS and EVA.
 Both formulations meet EC AP (89)1 European Resolution on the use of colourants in plastic materials coming into contact with food.
 MPE 9D2173 has FDA approval.